roihershberg/moko-resources-plugin/README.md

 Most of the code is copied and modified from the [android plugin](https://github.com/JetBrains/android) under the Apache License, Version 2.0, see [third-party-licenses/APACHE-2.0](third-party-licenses/APACHE-2.0) from root of project.
-Files which were copied and/or modified will have a comment in the top of the file stating that.
+Files which were copied and modified or just copied will have a comment in the top of the file stating that.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].